November 9 | The Practice |

 Students interested in starting these classes may want to look for a less vigorous Flow class first in order to ease into the flowing style of Vinyasa yoga.
 This way, you can become familiar with the poses and learn how to move fluidly with your breath, but at slower and gentler pace.
-At Yoga Six, we offer Vinyasa classes and less challenging Flow classes at each of our studios in San Diego, Chicago, St. Louis, Columbus, Milwaukee and Leawood.
+At Yoga Six, we offer Vinyasa classes and less challenging Flow classes at each of our studios in San Diego, Chicago, St. Louis, Columbus, and Milwaukee.
 Join us for a class today and discover how linking your movements with your breath can feel transformative, no matter what style of yoga you practice.

 The expected and unexpected benefits of how spending time outdoors benefits our yoga practice. ...